What information do we collect and how?

 We collect personal information from and about you in three ways:

 1. Information about your computer and about your visits to and use of this website.
 The information that we collect includes information about your browser, your IP address, your general location as determined from your IP address and provided by your browser, any site from which you have come, and the links followed when leaving our site (‘Analytics Data‘).

 This ‘general’ type of information about you is collected through Google Analytics.
 This data is collected to help us understand how effective our marketing activity is.
 It is not used to contact you.

 2. When we register you on our CRM/email circulation system/database to receive our newsletters and/or circularisations of the services we or our partners may provide and / or and when you connect with me – Paul Brindley – via social media sites including Linkedin, Twitter, Facebook, etc. You may also be added to our CRM/email circulation system/database and be contacted as a consequence of our efforts to identify people in the UK who might be interested in using our services You may also be added because we have your consent.

-Under data law we have a ‘legitimate interest’ in maintaining a level of data on you.
+3. Where we have under data protection law a ‘legitimate interest’ in maintaining a level of data on you.
 This can be obtained in one of 6 legal ways, the ones we rely on are: